HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 We know that Next.js covers more than the half of measurable Jamstack sites.
 It's not only trending, but also used in 3.8% of the top 1,000 sites followed by the other popular SSGs such as Nuxt.js and Gatsby.
 These are all relatively new players just a few years in the space but they have solidified their place by good usage among top ranked sites as well.

 SSGs are used all around the world, and are not confined to those countries with the founding companies of this model are based.
-In fact it seems that some of the fastest-growing adoptors of Jamstack technology, with up to 5% of sites, are those regions furthest away from the tech hubs of Silicon valley.
+In fact it seems that some of the fastest-growing adopters of Jamstack technology, with up to 5% of sites, are those regions furthest away from the tech hubs of Silicon valley.

 Like all websites, maintaining good performance of Jamstack sites requires knowledge of best practices and experienced developer level to achieve good results, but SSGs can improve this by working on out-of-the-box solutions to improve in that area.
 Hope you enjoyed the data and give Jamstack a try.